 The Company's Board of Directors bears the ultimate responsibility for ensuring that corporate governance arrangements within the Company are sufficient and appropriate to the size, nature and complexity of its business.
-By the end of 2020, the BoD consisted of 7 members, of which 2 were independent non-executive Directors, 1 was non-executive Director and 4 executive Directors.
+By the end of 2021, the BoD consisted of 7 members, of which 2 were independent non-executive Directors, 1 was non-executive Director and 4 executive Directors.
 The Company's Board delegates authority to certain Committees in order to monitor and oversee specific aspects of the business.
-In addition, the Company has established and incorporated into its governance system the following four key functions: Risk Management, Actuarial, Internal Audit and Compliance.
+In addition, the Company has established and incorporated into its governance system the following key functions: Risk Management, Actuarial, Information Security, Data Privacy/Compliance and Internal Audit.

-The Company ensures that all persons who effectively run the Company or have other key functions are fit to provide sound and prudent management through their professional qualifications, knowledge and experience and are proper by being of good repute and integrity.
+The Company ensures that all persons who effectively run the undertaking or hold other key functions at all times fulfil their professional qualifications, knowledge and experience and are of good repute and integrity.
+Genikes Insurance is committed on an ongoing basis to improve and enhance its corporate governance framework to ensure risk and compliance management.